-When the vehicle has provisions for connecting to utility power, such as a cord for plugging into a power outlet receptacle, it must also have an approved device to keep the genset and utility from being interconnected.
+A vehicle with provisions for connecting utility power must have an approved device to keep the genset and utility from being interconnected.
 See the genset Installation Manual for more information.

-AWARNING Interconnecting the genset and the public utility (or any other power source) can lead to the electrocution of personnel working on the utility lines, damage to equipment and fire.
-An approved switching device must be used to prevent interconnections.
+AWARNING Interconnecting the genset and the public utility (or any other power source) can lead to electrocution of utility line workers, equipment damage and fire.
+Use an approved switching device to prevent interconnections.

-FIGURE 5.
+FIGURE 8.
 LINE CIRCUIT BREAKER